JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_recommended_policy_changes.md

 ## Recommended policies

-### (1) County auditors are responsible to select pro and con committee volunteers for the voters’ pamphlet.
+### (1) County auditors need to be responsible to select pro and con committee volunteers for the voters’ pamphlet.
 County auditors (not the taxing jurisdictions) are to be entirely responsible for finding pro and con committee members for the voters’ pamphlet.
 Resolutions should be due early enough to allow county auditors at least 1 full week to advertise and find volunteers for the committees.

 ### (2) Up to 3 people can be on a committee.
-Preference is first given to the measures’ jurisdiction residents.
+Preference should be first given to the measures’ jurisdiction residents.
 Remaining open slots should be open to all county residents.
 Both groups are to be selected on a first-come first-served basis.

 ### (3) Number of days allowed for committees to write and submit statements and rebuttals.